At a Glance - Eliminating Fractions

 Aw...what did they ever do to you?

-When lots of fractions are involved, there is another way to make an equation look simpler before solving it: get rid of the fractions.
+When lots of fractions are involved, there's another way to make an equation look simpler before solving it: get rid of the fractions.
 Sweep them away, pack them in garbage bags and dump then into the bay.
 But not really, because that's littering.
 To get rid of the fractions, we pick a useful number and multiply both sides of the equation by that number.
 The number is useful if multiplying eliminates all fractions.

 Plus, if the number does a good enough job cleaning up the fractions, maybe we'll see how it does with our bedroom.